- Personal Injury

 Construction Accident FAQ

 The Warrior Law Firm works on a contingency fee basis for injury cases.
-You do not pay upfront legal fees.
+You don’t pay upfront legal fees.
 The firm receives a percentage of any recovery, which is explained during your free consultation.
 If there is no recovery, attorney’s fees are not collected.

 Yes.
 Clients receive attorney Luis Guerrero’s personal cell phone number so they can call or text with questions.
-He strives to be available, including on weekends when possible, so you are not left wondering about the status of your construction accident claim.
+He strives to be available, including on weekends when possible, so you’re not left wondering about the status of your construction accident claim.

 You may still have a claim even if your employer says the accident was your fault.
 The Warrior Law Firm looks at safety practices, site conditions, and the actions of other companies.
-The firm’s role is to investigate and push back when workers are unfairly blamed.
+Our role is to investigate and push back when workers are unfairly blamed.

 Timelines vary based on injury severity, medical treatment, and how insurers respond.
 Some cases resolve in months, while others take longer.
-The Warrior Law Firm keeps clients updated throughout and explains key milestones so you know what is happening and why.
+The Warrior Law Firm keeps clients updated throughout and explains key milestones so you know what’s happening and why.

 Your BAttle Is Our Battle